20

 bytearray(b'2\xbe\x96\xc8\xcd')

-Collection Module in Python
+Collections Module in Python

 Collection Module is a built-in module that provides alternatives to Python's general-purpose built-in containers, like dict, list, set, and tuple.
-It encompasses a range of specialized container data types providing diverse alternatives to Python's native containers.
+It encompasses a range of specialized container data types, providing diverse alternatives to Python's native containers.

 Read More: Modules in Python |